Multistep stochastic mirror descent for risk-averse convex stochastic programs based on extended polyhedral risk measures: Numerical experiments

 More precisely, for each run of the SMD algorithm, for iteration $i$ the approximate optimal value is $g^i=\frac{1}{i} \sum_{k=1}^i g(x_k, \xi_k)$ (defined in Algorithm 1) while for iteration $j$ of the $i$-th step of the MSSMD algorithm, the approximate optimal value is $g^{i, j}=\frac{1}{j} \sum_{k=1}^j g(x_{i, k}, \xi_{i, k})$ (defined in Algorithm 3) where $\xi_{i, k}$ and $x_{i, k}$ are respectively the $k$-th realization of $\xi$ and the $k$-th point generated for that step $i$ (of course, for a given run, the same samples are used for SMD and MSSMD).

 We observe that we get better (lower) approximations of the optimal value using the MSRSA algorithm.
-After a large number of iterations, the algorithms provide very close approximations of the optimal value (themselves close from the optimal value of the problem), which is in agreement with the results of Sections \ref{riskneutral} and \ref{mssmd} which state that for both algorithms the approximate optimal values converge in probability to the optimal value of the problem.
+After a large number of iterations, the algorithms provide very close approximations of the optimal value (themselves close to the optimal value of the problem), which is in agreement with the results of Sections \ref{riskneutral} and \ref{mssmd} which state that for both algorithms the approximate optimal values converge in probability to the optimal value of the problem.
 However, it is observed that the MSRSA algorithm provides an approximate solution of good quality much quicker than the RSA algorithm.

 We also observe that if the value of the sample size $N=312\,248$ chosen based on Proposition \ref{propmdmultistep2} indeed allows us to solve the problem with a good accuracy, it is very conservative.
 In a second series of experiments, we choose various problem sizes $n$ and smaller sample sizes $N$, namely $(n,N)=(50, 1000), (n,N)=(100, 1000), (n,N)=(500, 10\,000)$, and $(n,N)=(1000, 10\,000)$, still observing solutions of good quality.
 For these values of the pair $(n,N)$, the values of the steps used for the SMD and MSSMD algorithms are reported in Figure \ref{stepsra1}.
 Here again the MSRSA algorithm starts with larger steps and ends with smaller steps.

-The average (over 50 runs) of the approximate optimal value and of the value of the objective functon at the SMD and MSSMD solutions are reported in Figure \ref{mssmdra1}.
-We still observe on these simulations that MSSMD allows us to obtain a solution of good quality much quicker than SMD and ends up with a better solution, even when only two different steps are used for MSSMD.
+The average (over 50 runs) of the approximate optimal value and of the value of the objective function at the SMD and MSSMD solutions are reported in Figures \ref{mssmdra1} and \ref{mssmdra1bis}.
+We still observe on these simulations that MSSMD allows us to obtain a solution of good quality much quicker than SMD and ends up with a better solution, even when only two different step sizes are used for MSSMD.